Base R graphics are very powerful, but the many different

 The background color colors the plot region, whose coordinates can

-an axis line is not requested (default, lwd.axis=0
+an axis line is not requested (default, lwd.axis=0), the

 default border color equals the background color; otherwise, the default